qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_layouting.rst

 Whenever the size of one widget changes, the layout engine will ask the layout manager of each affected widget to recompute its children's positions and sizes.
 Layout managers are only visible through the effects they have on the widgets they are responsible for.

 It is possible to place and size all children directly to static positions using `setUserBounds <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.LayoutItem~setUserBounds>`_ as well, but this is quite uncommon and only used in very special cases.
 It is almost always better to position children using a layout manager.

 The layout manager can be configured on any widget, but most classes only have the protected methods to control the layout.
 In fact it doesn't make sense to control the layout manager of a ``Spinner``, ``ComboBox``, etc. from outside.
 So this scenario is quite common.
 Some widgets however publish the layout API.
 One of them is the above mentioned :doc:`/pages/widget/composite` widget.
 It exposes the layout system and the whole children API.

 The nature of layout managers is that each one has specialized options for its children.
 For example, one layout allows specifying a left position of a child in the canvas while another one works with rows and cells instead.
 Given this fact, the best place to handle these options is the layout itself.
 Every ``LayoutItem`` has the methods `setLayoutProperties <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.LayoutItem~setLayoutProperties>`_ and `getLayoutProperties <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.LayoutItem~getLayoutProperties>`_.
-Through this API the layout properties can be configured independendly from the layout.
+Through this API the layout properties can be configured independently from the layout.

 The validation of properties is lazy (compared to the classic qooxdoo properties).
 At the moment where a child with layout properties is inserted into a parent widget with a layout, these properties are checked against the rules of the layout.
 This validation is not possible earlier, e.g. at the definition of the *wrong* property, as at this moment the child may not have a parent yet.

 To make layout properties available in a convenient fashion each `add() <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.container.Composite~add>`_ has an optional second parameter: A map with all layout properties to configure.
 A basic example:

 ::

   var canvas = new qx.ui.container.Composite(new qx.ui.layout.Canvas);
   canvas.add(new qx.ui.form.Button("Say Hello"), {
     left : 20,
     top: 20
   });